Day 1: Edmonton

 Day 5: Waterton

 From the Waterton townsite take a short stroll to the impressive Cameron Falls to see the powerful water cascading over billion year old pre-Cambrian rock.
-Then drive to the red and green banded limestone walls of Red Rock Canyon and take the topside loop alongside a paved path with the water bubbling below.
+Then drive to the red and green banded limestone walls of Red Rock Canyon and hike the topside loop alongside a paved path with the water bubbling below.

 Schedule a scenic cruise along the shoreline of Upper Waterton Lake to watch for wildlife and learn about the area’s geology and history from a local guide.
 Then visit the historic Prince of Wales Hotel for afternoon tea with sweeping views of Waterton Lake and the Canadian Rockies.